top of page

 County Documents that Recommended Denial

-of the Original (2023) Application
+of the Revised and Original Application

 This is excellent material you might find useful for the letter you write.